Jahn-Teller distortion on strained La$_3$Ni$_2$O$_7$ thin films: The results of monolayer

 \section{The results of monolayer}

 We also perform calculations in the opposite limit—the monolayer case—and present the results in Fig.~\ref{figS1}.
-As shown, the trends of the physical quantities are qualitatively consistent with those in the main text.
+As shown, the trends of the physical quantities are qualitatively consistent with those in the main text: when pressure is applied, $z_t$ changes while $z_m$ remains essentially unchanged, resulting in a change in $\Delta_{JT}$ while $t_{\perp}^{z}$ remains essentially unchanged.
 The remaining quantitative differences can be attributed to enhanced surface effects in the single-layer geometry.
+For the monolayer case, the values of $\Delta_{JT}$ and $|t_{\perp}^{z}|$ are slightly smaller than those in the main text.
 Taken together, these results suggest that realistic thin films with finite thickness should exhibit the same overall behavior.